Jordanirabor/realtime-database/README.md

-## How to build a persistent realtime database with Pusher
+## Rrealtime database with Pusher

-The idea behind this repository is to build a persistent real-time database using MongoDB and Pusher.
+Real-time database using MongoDB and Pusher.
 MongoDB's change streams allow us to listen for changes in collections, and Pusher gives us the real-time broadcast service that makes the data changes available to all connected clients.

 ## Prerequisite
 1. [MongoDB]('https://www.mongodb.com/')